Tag Archives: Sal Glesser

 I have found that especially in the wonderful Spyderco Sprig full flat ground knives can be really efficient on hard wood.

-The Sprig was a impressive tool in term of pure geometry.
+The Sprig was really an impressive tool in term of pure geometry.
 Designed as a hunting fishing knife, it was a wood eater, a real beaver of a knife, cutting deep and with ease.

 Guess what?
 It the same profile on the Proficient especially after some convexing which should be arriving sooner than later and will be in a second article.